uvaai/ml2/_schedules/1 Fall 2020/index.md

 ### Videocall on Discord

-If you have a very specific question, something that would require sharing a large portion of your solution, or you are unsure how exactly to phrase your question for Ed, you can request a videocall with the staff.
+If you have a specific question, something that would require sharing a large portion of your solution, or you are unsure how exactly to phrase your question for Ed, you can request a videocall with the staff.
 You can do so on Discord, using the *QuestionQueue* bot.

-The question queue will be open **every weekday from 9:00 to 13:00**.
+The question queue will be open **every weekday from 9:30 to 13:30**.
 If you send the *QuestionQueue* bot a direction message starting with `!ask` and then followed by your question, you will be added to the queue.
 The staff will take videocalls from the queue in the order they are asked, and you will be notified by the *QuestionQueue* bot when it is your turn.

-### Werkcollege at Science Park

-Once a week there will also be a werkcollege at Science Park, which will replace the Discord video calls for that day.
-You can sit there, bring your laptop to work, meet your fellow students, and ask the staff questions.
-The schedule for the werkcolleges can be found on [Datanose](https://datanose.nl/#course[90802]).

-### Zoom meetings

-There will be Zoom meetings scheduled twice a week, once on **Wednesday at 15:00** and once on **Friday at 15:00**.
-These meetings will be used to discuss progress and answer questions.
-In addition, these meetings may also be used to give lectures, when there are parts of the theory that require more explanation.
-You can also request a topic be discussed in more depth at these meetings, which then may be covered at the next meeting.

 ### Email the staff